YamauchiYudai/Denoise-for-EEG-data-using-NN/README.md

 ##Flow Chart
 1. load_data.py
 This program creates a dataset from the web(https://github.com/ncclabsustech/Single-Channel-EEG-Denoise) .
-In this time, I define that train.csv is Single-Channel-EEG-Denoise/Example_data/EOG/1/ noiseEEG_test.npy, truth.csv is Single-Channel-EEG-Denoise/Example_data/EOG/1/ cleanEEG_test.npy.
+In this time, you define that train.csv is Single-Channel-EEG-Denoise/Example_data/EOG/1/ noiseEEG_test.npy, truth.csv is Single-Channel-EEG-Denoise/Example_data/EOG/1/ cleanEEG_test.npy.
 2. ica.py